-While food sales are the chief source of revenue for most restaurants, beverage sales make up an important portion of your overall profits.
-Liquor costs can make or break your beverage program — so regularly analyzing your business’s liquor cost percentage is essential.
+While food sales are the chief source of revenue for most restaurants, beverage sales make up an important portion of overall profits.
+You may sell more food dishes than drinks, but the high profit margins on alcohol mean your liquor costs can make or break your overall profitability.

-Whether you operate a restaurant, bar, or liquor store, understanding your liquor cost percentage will help you improve your overall profit margin.
-Here, we’ll explore what a liquor cost percentage really is, how to find your liquor cost percentage, and tips for optimizing it to maximize profits.
+Whether you operate a restaurant or bar, understanding your liquor cost percentage will help you improve your overall profit margin.
+Here, we'll explore what a liquor cost percentage is, how to find your liquor cost percentage, and tips for optimizing it to maximize profits.

-Liquor cost percentage is the ratio of what it costs to make a drink compared to the drink’s selling price.
-Also referred to as pour cost and beverage cost, it’s a key metric that every bar and restaurant manager should track in order to understand your profitability.
+Liquor cost percentage is the ratio of what it costs to make a drink compared to the drink's retail price.
+Also referred to as the beverage cost percentage — or more simply, the pour cost — it's a key metric that every bar and restaurant manager should track in order to understand your profitability.

 You might be asking yourself: What is a good liquor cost percentage?
-In general, most bars and restaurants should strive for a pour cost between 18% and 24%.
+Generally, most bars and restaurants should strive for a pour cost between 18% and 24%.
 The average bar has a pour cost of 20%, indicating that every dollar of beverage sales generated costs the business 20 cents.

-That said, the average pour cost varies for different types of alcohol — roughly 15% for liquor, 20% for beer, and between 30% and 40% for wine.
-That means if you run an intimate wine bar, your liquor cost percentage will differ from a dance club that focuses on cheap mixed drinks.
+That said, the average pour cost varies for different types of alcohol — roughly 15% for liquor, 20% for draft beer, 25% for bottled beer, and between 30% and 40% for wine.
+That means if you run a wine bar, your liquor cost percentage will likely be higher (and profits lower) than a bar that focuses on cocktails.
 Be sure to review the individual components of your beverage program to understand the liquor cost percentage for each type of alcohol or drink menu item you sell.

 How to calculate liquor cost percentage

-To manage business profitability, bar and restaurant operators should regularly review their pour cost.
-Aim to calculate your liquor cost percentage on a monthly or even weekly basis to monitor for and prevent serious issues like theft, as well as identify sales trends, optimize your drink menu, and test new pricing strategies as needed.
-You have significant control over this business metric, so take advantage of the information available to you.
+To manage business profitability, bar and restaurant operators should regularly review their pour costs.
+Aim to calculate your beverage cost percentage on a monthly or even weekly basis to monitor for and prevent serious issues like theft, as well as identify sales trends, optimize your drink menu, and test new pricing strategies as needed.
+This is one business metric you have control over, so take advantage of the information available.

 To manage profits of your overall beer, liquor, wine, and even non-alcoholic beverage sales, use the liquor cost percentage formula — which simply takes your total beverage cost of goods sold (COGS) and divides that by your beverage sales over a certain period of time.